devadeka/zd_tickets_fe/README.md

 ## Improvements
 Currently the application manages state by passing props from base component down to children components.
 A better practice may be to use ReactHooks version of Redux.
 Though for a small application like this it may not be necessary.

-Visually the application works on a desktop but is not responsive.
-Further design work needs to be done to make it more mobile friendly.